KhaderMohiuddin/workshop-test/LabGuide200.md

 #### **STEP 5: Prepare the Data for Training ML Models in OAC**

--   Copy and paste the code snipper in [data_prep.sql](./files/scripts/data_prep.sql) file to your SQL Developer worksheet and run the script.
+-   Copy and paste the code snippet in [data_prep.sql](./files/scripts/data_prep.sql) file to your SQL Developer worksheet and run the script.
 This code prepares the portion of data that you will need for training an ML model in OAC .

 <table>